 Get the latest stories about private equity companies from news sites such as Reuters.

 Speak to your careers service to find out if any private equity companies plan to attend careers events, and reach out to alumni who have gone on to careers in private equity.

-If you're ready to take the first step into investment banking, our application deadline list is the perfect place to start.
+If you're ready to take the first step into investment banking, take a look at our latest list of opportunities.